monkeybird/autimaat/README.md

 Where `XXXXXXXX` is the API key you received from the openweathermap site.

+## Versioning

+The bot version is made up of 3 numbers:

+* Major version: This number only changes if the bot itself changes in a way that makes it incompatible with previous versions.
+This does not include modules implementing commands.
+* Minor version: This number changes whenever one of the module APIs change, or commands are added/removed.
+* Revision: This is the build number.
+It is a unix timestamp, which is updated whenever the bot is recompiled.
+This happenes whenever any kind of change occurs in any of the code.
+Including bug fixes.
+This number is updated through a go build flag.
+E.g.: `go install -ldflags "-X main.AppVersionRevision=`date -u +%s`"`

 ## license

 Unless otherwise noted, the contents of this project are subject to a